 How are employees treated?
 How competitive is the employee benefit package?
 Is there a history of legal action initiated by or against employees?
 What is the professional history and reputation of the key executives?

 Public perception can impact profitability.
 Find out what the media, competitors, and the target market has to say about the business.
 How is the business’ corporate social responsibility?
 Any legal issues or environmental concerns raised against the company?
 What is the company’s overall reputation in the industry?

-3 Major Types of Due Diligence
+3 Major Types of Due Diligence Checklists

-There are three main types of due diligence, these are: 1) Legal, 2) Financial, and 3) commercial.
+There are three main types of due diligence, these are: 1) Legal, 2) Financial, and 3) Commercial.
 All three types help contribute in providing the right information thoroughly assessing the company of interest’s business, assets, capabilities, and financial performance.